I’ve talked a lot about confidence on my blog, but one thing that’s so simple to boost your confidence is how you dress.

 I’ve been desperate to try the Nuxe stuff since I sampled the face, hair, and body oil in M & S and I fell in love with it.

 So mission accomplished.
-For £50 I got two dresses, jeans, top and a travel gift set so now I really can dress for confidence.
+For £50 I got two dresses, jeans, a top and a travel gift set so now I really can dress for confidence.

 It goes to show that sometimes we need to work on body confidence and sometimes we simply need to dress in a way that compliments us.